Nafyaz/RL-Robotics-Papers/General Paper Reading/How to Read a Paper.md

 Andrew ng on reading paper: https://www.youtube.com/watch?v=733m6qBH-jI My perfectly imperfect note-taking system for ML papers: https://mindfulmodeler.substack.com/p/my-perfectly-imperfect-note-taking

+: How do I know what to highlight / focus / give importance?
+: Welp, at first you write / highlight what you think is important.
+After doing this for many papers, you will start to understand what's important and what's not.
+After about a month return back to old read papers and see how differently you would highlight / take notes.

 ## Sections that matter
 1. Abstract
 2. Introduction